It’s a deeply troubling thought, isn’t it?

 So borrow this technique by taking your solid but uninspiring early ideas and introducing some kind of restriction.

-Does that mean writing your next post in Shakespearean verse?
+Does that mean writing your next blog post in Shakespearean verse?
 Fortunately not.

 Imagine you’re a travel blogger who’s currently visiting Sweden and you want to write a post about the top-ten things to do in Stockholm.
 As an idea, it’s not totally without merit, but it’s ordinary – dozens of similar posts already exist.